NEUDitao/AWDSite/_posts/2019-10-03-To-Create-A-Homepage.md

 ### Stealing Other People's Work
 Click Search or jump to.
-We’re going to be setting up a theme for our website called [mmistakes/ minimal-mistakes](https://github.com/mmistakes/minimal-mistakes), so search for that in the search bar.
+We’re going to be setting up a theme for our website called [mmistakes/ minimal-mistakes](https://github.com/mmistakes/minimal-mistakes), so search for that in the search bar. (you can also just click on the blue text to get a link).
 You should see something like this pop up:

 ![](../assets/images/2.png)

-If you want to see an example of this theme, navigate around this page!
-It also uses the theme.
-Now, there’s a button near the top right that says “Fork.”
+If you want to see an example of what your site will look like, navigate around this page!
+It's similar to what you're going to set up will look like.

+Now, returning to where we were, there’s a button near the top right that says “Fork.”
 Click on that button, and click on your profile picture.
-Now, it should navigate you to something that looks like the same thing, but with one difference, it should now say `<your-username>minimal-mistakes`.
+It should navigate you to something that looks like the same thing, but with one **key** difference, it should now say `<your-username>minimal-mistakes`.
 Now go to “Settings,”

 ![](../assets/images/3.png)

 ### Turning it into your own
 You should see an option called “Respository name.”
 Rename it to `<your-username>.github.io`.
-This tells Github “I want this to be where the code my website lives.”
+This tells Github “I want this to be where the code for my website lives.”

 ![](../assets/images/4.png)